shvansheikha/anki/README.md

 ## Anki sandbox
-This is the sandbox package to implement Anki algorithms and importer/exporter tools
+This is the sandbox package to implement Anki algorithms